gregewing/apcupsd/README.md

   gregewing/apcupsd:latest
 ```

-And, for those using tools with docker-compose, here's an example.
-If you create the directory you want to bind to /etc/apcupsd in advance, and populate it with an apcupsd.conf file, then apcupsd should be functional the first time you launch the container:
+And, for those using tools with docker-compose (like Portainer), here's an example compose:
 ```yml
 version: '3.7'
 services: